bonitasoft/bonita-labs-doc/md/installation_guide.md

 # Installation guide

 Bonita ICI installation guide.
-It covers evaluation and production mode installation, and detailed available parameters values.
+It covers evaluation and production modes installation, and detailed available parameters values.

-Installation can be done using *evaluation* or *production* mode.
-Evaluation mode will start two Docker container and living application.
-Production mode is a on-premise ICI server deployement.
+Installation can be done using *evaluation* or *production* modes.
+Evaluation mode will start two Docker containers and Living Application.
+Production mode is an on-premise ICI server deployment.

-## Prerequisites
+## Hardware and software requirements

-Check all pre-requisites detailed in [Bonitasoft offical documentation](https://documentation.bonitasoft.com)
+Check all requirements detailed in [Bonitasoft offical documentation](https://documentation.bonitasoft.com)

 ### Bonita platform
 First of all, you need an up and running **Bonita platform 7.5.4 or greater**.